isabelc/Comment-Notifier-No-Spammers/readme.txt

 Upon activation, this plugin will clean up your "comment_notifier" list (database table) by removing all spammer emails (emails of people that do NOT have an approved comment).
 (This only applies to you if you were using the original Comment Notifier plugin.)
 It will also empty your Comments "Trash" and "Spam".
 This clean up is only done once, upon plugin activation.

+**Languages**

+This plugin is translation-ready and includes a `.pot` file to make it easy to translate.

 Fork it on [GitHub](https://github.com/isabelc/Comment-Notifier-No-Spammers).

 == Installation ==

 **Step 1 - Activate The Plugin**

-In your WordPress dashboard -> Plugins -> Add New, search for "Comment Notifier No Spammers".
+In your WordPress dashboard -> Plugins -> Add New, search for "Lightweight Subscribe To Comments".
 Click "Install Now", then click "Activate Plugin".

 **Step 2 - Set a "Notification Sender Email"**

-Go to "Settings --> Comment Notifier No Spammers".
+Go to "Settings --> Lightweight Subscribe To Comments".
 You must enter a "**Notification Sender Email**".

 Some web hosts require that this be an email at your actual website.
 For example, if your website is `www.mysite.com`, then your sender email must be `something@mysite.com`, in which the first part "something" can be anything as long as it ends with **"@mysite.com"**.
 Bluehost is one host that requires this.